 Leiomyosarcoma (LMS) is a type of soft tissue sarcoma.
+The information here should ideally be read with our general information about soft tissue sarcomas.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you're having your treatment.